GaleJames-creator/gale-james/tutorials/getting-started-with-paymentflow-api.md

 # Getting started with PaymentFlow API

-This guide describes how to integrate PaymentFlow payment processing into your application.
+This tutorial shows you how to integrate PaymentFlow payment processing into an application.
 By following these steps, you will process a test payment.

 ## Prerequisites

-Ensure you have a PaymentFlow account, know REST APIs and JSON, have a development environment with command-line access, and a cURL or HTTP client.
+* Ensure you have a PaymentFlow account
+* Know REST APIs and JSON
+* Have a development environment with command-line access
+* A cURL or HTTP client.

 **Estimated time to complete:** 10 minutes